WebCrew/HumHub-Gamer-Theme/README.md

 #  humhub-themes-TodGmbH

-Based on the FlatHub theme by Alexandra Travkina - [thrashed.ru](http://thrashed.ru) I "WebCrew", did a lot of changes and fixed a lot of issues and bugs.
+I "WebCrew", did a lot of changes and fixed a lot of issues and bugs.
 Theme is working nice with latest HumHub release!
 Version 1.0.1+